"There is no place for social distancing here. We are 40 people, and have lived in eight tents since 2015", says 62-year-old Maryam Sheikh Omar.

-The ARIJ reporter attempted to contact Dr. Munther Khalil, the Director of the Idlib Health Directorate and responsible for coordinating medical support in the governorate, who did not respond.
+ARIJ’s reporter attempted to contact Dr. Munther Khalil, the Director of Idlib’s Health Directorate responsible for coordinating medical support in the governorate, who did not respond.

-“In northern Syria, there are only 600 doctors serving over 4 million people, a third of which live in overcrowded camps on the border with Turkey.
-We need at least four times the current number of doctors, and qualified laboratory technicians are very rare.
-Moreover, the infrastructure has been completely destroyed, and most of the hospitals currently operating are relatively rudimentary,” he told ARIJ.
+Dr. Muhammad Al-Salem told Arij, “In northern Syria, there are only 600 doctors serving over 4 million people, a third of which live in overcrowded camps on the border with Turkey.
+We need at least four times the current number of doctors to cope, and qualified laboratory technicians are very rare in the region.
+Moreover, the infrastructure has been completely destroyed, and most of the hospitals currently operating are relatively rudimentary”.

-Dr. Mahmoud Al-Hariri added that, “we fear there will be a great number of casualties among medical staff.
-As of September 8, we recorded 10 cases among the medical teams, which forced them to remain in isolation for 15 days.
-For us, it is a big problem for a doctor to be absent throughout this period in light of their scarcity.”
+Dr. Mahmoud Al-Hariri added, “we fear there will be a great number of casualties among medical staff.
+As of September 8, we recorded 10 cases among medical teams, which forced them to remain in isolation for 15 days.
+For us, absent doctors is a big problem in light of their scarcity.”

-There are only 90-100 respirators available in the entire northern region of Syria, which are meant to serve 4 million people in normal conditions, excluding the pandemic and warzones.
-Of the total number of respirators, 80 to 85 devices are already being used around the clock, according to Al-Salem, leaving only a few devices available.
+There are only 90-100 ventilators available in the entire northern region of Syria, which are meant to serve 4 million people in normal conditions, excluding the pandemic or war.
+Of the total number of ventilators, 80 to 85 devices are already being used around the clock, according to Dr Al-Salem, leaving only a few devices spare.

 In its 2019 annual report, the Syrian Network for Human Rights documented the death of 26 medical personnel and a total of 98 attacks on medical facilities in that year alone.
 The attacks were also confirmed in a report by Physicians for Human Rights, which recorded 595 attempted attacks on 350 separate medical facilities, with a death toll of 923 medical workers between March 2011 and February 2020.

-According to Dr. Hariri, the WHO has formed a working group, under its direct supervision, for local organizations to confront the pandemic since March.
+According to Dr Hariri, WHO has formed a working group, under its direct supervision, for local organizations to fight the pandemic since March.
 The group operates in coordination with health directorates, and has a budget of $64 million for a period of six months.

-Al-Salem also indicated that Global Health provides safety equipment for workers in the medical sector, and more is scheduled to be sent in the coming period.
+Dr Al-Salem also indicated that Global Health provides safety equipment for workers in the medical sector, and more is scheduled to be sent in the coming months.
 It has also provided both online and in person training for medical personnel.

 "Only four quarantine centers were equipped out of 30.
-Additionally, just four out of nine hospitals were equipped according to the medical plan initially drafted by medical organizations, with the support of the WHO, to confront the virus," Al-Salem added.
+Additionally, just four out of nine hospitals were equipped according to the medical plan initially drafted by medical organizations, with the support of WHO, to fight the virus," Dr Al-Salem added.

-According to Mustafa Al-Hassan, the Protection Coordinator at the Sadad Humanitarian organization, the United Nations Office for the Coordination of Humanitarian Affairs (OCHA) allocated $11 million to support response projects, increase hygiene in the camps and support the water and health sector.
+According to Mustafa Al-Hassan, the Protection Coordinator at the ‘Sadad’ Humanitarian organization, the United Nations Office for the Coordination of Humanitarian Affairs (OCHA) allocated $11 million to support response projects, to increase hygiene in the camps, water sanitation and support the health sector.

-It later announced a $75 million grant that would be allocated to organizations, subject to the OCHA’s approval, and according to their projects and plans.
-These funding figures have been confirmed and matched by three independent sources, but have not been published by the OCHA itself.
+It later announced a $75 million grant that would be allocated to organizations, subject to OCHA’s approval, and based on types of projects and plans.
+These funding figures have been confirmed and matched by three independent sources, but have not been published by OCHA itself.

-Dr. Hariri insists that "no health system is capable of confronting the pandemic without a societal commitment to preventive measures, which is why it is imperative to equip hospitals and isolation centers.
-For example, the cost of equipping an intensive care bed can reach up to $13,000 while the cost of a mask is less than half a dollar, and it provides a large amount of protection and largely reduces the risk of infection.”
+Dr Al-Hariri insists that "no health system is capable of confronting the pandemic without social commitment to preventive measures, which is why it is imperative to equip hospitals and isolation centers.
+For example, the cost of equipping an intensive care bed can reach up to $13,000 while the cost of a mask is less than half a dollar, and it provides substantial protection and largely reduces the risk of infection.”

-The ARIJ reporter found numerous instances of aid organizations not adhering to minimal preventative measures, such as masks.
+ARIJ’s reporter found numerous instances of aid organizations not adhering to minimal preventative measures, such as wearing masks.
 Beyond the social media accounts of these organizations, which show staff in masks and adhering to the minimal standards, most of the fieldwork is conducted without the necessary health and safety precautions.

 Director of the Maram Relief and Development Organization, Yaqzan al-Shishakli, indicated that since last April, his organization has established an isolation and quarantine center in the village of Sheikh Bahr in the countryside of Idlib.

-Al-Shishakli confirms that his organization has provided several training sessions and workshops on safety and prevention measures, and that the organization has shifted the schools they supervise to e-learning, especially since most of the schools in northern Syria have completely shut down.
+Al-Shishakli confirms that his organization has provided several training sessions and workshops on safety and prevention measures, and that his organization has modified the attendance at schools it supervise from physical to e-learning, whereas most of the schools in northern Syria have completely shut down.

 "We tried to complete the school year with our 4800 students online, and deliver all the lessons through WhatsApp.
 However, we faced some accessibility issues, because some families did not have access to WiFi and blackouts meant that the internet was not particularly reliable,” he added.

-In a region dominated by chaos and lawlessness, the authorities and military organizations seek to gain from the COVID-19 crisis without considering the dangers and consequences of a virus spread.
+In a region dominated by chaos and lawlessness, the authorities and military organizations seek to capitalize on the COVID-19 crisis without considering the dangers and consequences of the virus’ spread.

 All decisions aimed at preventing the spread of the virus and issued by the Salvation Government (loyal to the Al-Nusra Front) which manages the city of Idlib and some parts of its countryside, have been superficial, according to Muhammad Haj Hammoud.

-Hammoud, a Syrian journalist and Director of the Idlib Plus network, explains how efforts by the authorities are ultimately driven by ulterior motives.
-Specifically, authorities aim to use this crisis to strengthen their influence “on the ground” and narrow their grip and power over civilians.
+Hammoud, a Syrian journalist and Director of the Idlib Plus network, explains how efforts to fight Corona virus were ultimately driven by ulterior motives, as authorities aimed to increase their influence “on the ground” and to tighten their grip and power over civilians.

 This investigation monitored a number of decisions that have effectively put civilians' lives in danger.
-For example, the decision taken on April 2 to suspend Friday prayers in mosques lasted just two weeks.
-This was a major issue, especially given the month of Ramadan and the increased amount of prayers in local mosques, which continued despite the ongoing crisis and in the absence of any preventative or precautionary measures.
+For example, the decision taken on April 2 to suspend Friday prayers in mosques lasted only two weeks.
+This was a major issue, given that the month of Ramadan was observed in that period, meaning that prayers at local mosques continued day and night despite the danger of spreading the infection and in the absence of any preventative or precautionary measures.

-On April 15, the Headquarters for the “Liberation of Al-Sham” announced the opening of a commercial crossing with areas near the city of Saraqib, due to pressure from the business owners and traders trying to compensate for their losses after the crossings with Turkey were closed.
-However, the authorities stood to gain from taxes imposed on all vehicles using the crossing, in either direction.
+On April 15, the Headquarters of “Tahrir Al-Sham” group announced the opening of a commercial crossing with areas near the city of Saraqib, due to pressure from business owners and traders trying to compensate for losses they suffered as a result of border closure with Turkey.
+This too was a pretext as the group stood to gain from taxes imposed on all vehicles crossing, in either direction.

-Tahrir al-Sham published a video of the crossing’s activities and the entry of trucks from regime-controlled areas.
+Tahrir al-Sham group published a video of the crossing’s activities and the entry of trucks from regime-controlled areas.
 Once again, the people protested by organizing a sit-in to express their opposition to the authorities’ decision.
-However, the authorities retaliated by shooting at protestors, killing some.
+However, the authorities retaliated by shooting at protestors, killing some of them.

-A worker in a local organization speaking on the condition of anonymity, indicates that “the most dangerous thing for humanitarian organizations operating in the northern regions is the interference of the Government through the Office of the Displaced Administration and the Office of Organizations Affairs.
-It would be impossible for an organization to operate in those areas or in the camps without their approval, and obstructing these organizations prevents aid from reaching those who need it.”
+A worker in a local NGO, speaking on the condition of anonymity, indicates that “the most dangerous thing for humanitarian organizations operating in the northern regions is the interference of the local Government through the Office of the Displaced and the Office of Non-Governmental Organizations Affairs.
+Their approval is critical for the NGO’s operation in camps and they are usually capable of obstructions leaving people without needed aid and support”.

-Due to deteriorating economic conditions, the collapse of the Syrian currency, the threat of the pandemic, and the implementation of the Caesar Act, the suffering and needs of civilians have increased, thereby increasing their dependence on relief and humanitarian organizations.
+The deterioration of the economic situation, the collapse of the Syrian currency, the pandemic, and the implementation of the Caesar’s Act, led to more suffering and increased reliance of civilians on relief and humanitarian organizations.